netuno-cloud9/chatbot-with-java-python-ssh-/README.md

 Overview
-JDK 20 is a Java application developed using Apache NetBeans and Maven.
+SafeJar is a Java application developed using Apache NetBeans and Maven.
 It utilizes the Swing framework to provide a user-friendly graphical interface.
 The purpose of this application is stimulate learning and  demonstrate the usage and capabilities of JDK 20.

 Features
 Graphical User Interface (GUI) built with Swing.